Playwright Test Agents: Planner, Generator and Healer Guide

 The Planner runs this seed test before it starts exploring.
 If your app needs authentication, add the login flow here.
 Everything the agents do builds on this starting point.

-Open your AI tool's chat, select planner mode, and prompt it:
+Open your AI tool's chat, select planner mode, and prompt:

 Explore the app and generate a test plan for user